 Published in Law 360 (February 15, 2018)

-In a recent series of articles over the past several months, we asked whether “class arbitration” — meaning the utilization of a Fed.R.Civ.P.
+In a series of articles over the past several months, we asked whether “class arbitration” — meaning the utilization of the Fed.R.Civ.P.
 23 class action protocol in an arbitration proceeding — is ultimately viable in U.S. jurisprudence.
 We suggested that it arguably is not, considering the fundamental nature of arbitration.
-And we noted that the United States Supreme Court and various Courts of Appeal had examined several related procedural questions, but that they had not gotten to the core issues that would ultimately determine the viability of a class arbitration award, nor had the various Courts of Appeal grappled with those issues.
+And we noted that the U.S. Supreme Court had not addressed core issues that will ultimately determine the viability of a class arbitration award, nor had the various Courts of Appeal grappled with those issues.
 But the courts in the Second Circuit have begun to do so.